aryanbdps9/VQA2019/README.md

 `tools/process.sh` from the repository root to process the data to the correct format.

+### Training
+Simply run `python main.py` to start training.
+The training and validation scores will be printed every epoch, and the best model will be saved under the directory "saved_models".

 <!---
 4. Results: If numerical, mention them in tabular format.
 If visual, display.
 If you've done a great project, this is the area to show it!